github/developer.github.com/content/changes/2014-11-20-removing-authorizations-token.md

 ---
 kind: change
 title: Removing token attribute from the Oauth Authorizations API responses (breaking change)
-created_at: 2014-11-19
+created_at: 2014-11-20
 author_name: ptoomey3
 ---

-Today, we are announcing the deprecation of the `token` attribute from the majority of [Authorizations API](/v3/oauth_authorizations/) responses.
+Since OAuth access tokens function like passwords, they should be treated with care.
+Today we are making it easier to more securely work with authorizations via the Authorizations API.
+We are deprecating the use of the `token` attribute from the majority of [Authorizations API](/v3/oauth_authorizations/) responses.
 For the affected APIs, the `token` attribute will return an empty string after the updated API has [been finalized](#preview-period) and we have given developers time to update existing code.
-See the
-[Authorizations API deprecation notice][authorizations-token-deprecation-notice] for a complete list of APIs that are affected.
+See the [Authorizations API deprecation notice ][authorizations-token-deprecation-notice] for a complete list of APIs that are affected.

 ## What's changing?